 Schiele proved to be a excellent merchandiser for his alcoholic products.
 Among the limited number of brands he featured were “Five Feathers," “Geisha Malt Rye,” and "Old 91,” the last shown in a purple bottle.
 His flagship label was Autocrat Whiskey.
 He did not come to “own” that name, however, without a fight.
 The Autocrat brand was contested between Schiele and the Wichman, Lutgen Co. of San Francisco (see my July 2012 post on Lutgen).
 Both outfits registered the trademark with the Federal Government in 1905.
 How the dispute was settled is not clear, but Schiele continued to feature the Autocrat brand.

 His merchandising to saloons included shot glasses and other giveaways, with tip trays being his special mode of advertising for Autocrat whiskey.
-Shown here are four examples of the lithographer’s art that he featured on his trays.
-All of them present two human figures and often, but not always, a bottle.
-The first here is an exception, showing an elderly apparently married couple sharing a cup of tea and a newspaper.
-The next couple seem a bit more lively and seemingly are preparing to share a bottle of Autocrat Whiskey.
-The same bottle has more prominence in the following tableau of a monk playing cards with a vested gent.
+Displayed throughout this post are four examples of the lithographer’s art that Schiele featured on his trays.
+All of them present two figures and often, but not always, a bottle.
+One shown below is an exception, showing an elderly, apparently married, couple sharing a cup of tea and a newspaper.
+The couple shown above seem a bit more lively and presumably are preparing to share a bottle of Autocrat Whiskey.
+The same bottle has more prominence in the tableau of a monk playing cards with a vested gent.
 It plays an even larger role in the picture of a bare breasted woman and a cherub in a woodsy scene.